Section 21 Eviction: How Newcastle Family Beat Homelessness | Real Story

 What is a Section 21 Eviction?

-A Section 21 eviction allows landlords in England to evict tenants without giving any reason.
-Even if you pay rent on time, keep the property in good condition, and have never caused problems, your landlord can serve notice with just 2 months to leave.
-This is what happened to Grace and her family in Newcastle.
+A Section 21 eviction allowed landlords in England to evict tenants without giving any reason.
+Even if you paid rent on time, kept the property in good condition, and had never caused problems, your landlord could serve notice with just 2 months to leave.
+This is what happened to Grace and her family in Newcastle in 2022.

-A Section 21 notice is also frequently invalid.
-It is invalid if your landlord has not protected your deposit, has not provided a gas safety certificate or EPC, has not given you the government's How to Rent guide, or has served the notice after you reported disrepair.
+A Section 21 notice was also frequently invalid — if your landlord had not protected your deposit, had not provided a gas safety certificate or EPC, had not given you the government's How to Rent guide, or had served the notice after you reported disrepair.
 See our full eviction help guide for the complete validity checklist.

 • Landlords can still evict for rent arrears, selling, moving in, or antisocial behaviour